dimslaev/determinator/README.md

 ## Prerequisites

-Before trying spaider, you need to install `rg` (ripgrep) which is used for fast code searching:
+Before trying Spaider, you need to install `rg` (ripgrep) which is used for fast code searching:

 ```bash
 # macOS (using Homebrew)